RPA-Development-Team/Robot-MicroService/README.md

 }
 ```
 ## 3- Sending scheduled package to robot
-    At the defined schedule, the job instance would be executed and
-    the package would be sent to the defined robot
+    At the defined schedule, the job instance would be executed and the package would be sent to the defined robot.

 Package Json format